 Keller v.
 Life Care Centers of America (Complaint)

-Both cases have settled.
+Both of the above two cases have settled.

 In 2018, AARP Foundation convened a symposium where experts, advocates, and attorneys in health care, elder care, law enforcement, and public policy joined together to discuss the issue of antipsychotic drug administration in nursing facilities.
 View the session videos below.